-Affordable housing is defined in the NPPF (Annex 2) as "social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market".
-The PPG (2a-022) describes affordable housing need as being an estimate of "the number of households and projected households who lack their own housing or live in unsuitable housing and who cannot afford to meet their housing needs in the market."
+Affordable housing is defined in the NPPF (Annex 2: Glossary) as 'housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers);.'.The PPG (2a-019) describes how affordable housing need is an estimate of 'the current number of households and projected number of households who lack their own housing or who cannot afford to meet their housing needs in the market.'

-With average house prices too high for those on average incomes, housing affordability remains a key housing issue for the Parish and there is a clear case to meet local targets for affordable housing provision.
-The emerging Local Plan contains a requirement to provide 40% affordable units on-site for all developments with 11 or more dwellings.
+With average house prices too high for those on average incomes, housing affordability remains a key housing issue for the parish and there is a clear case to meet local targets for affordable housing provision.
+The HLP Policy H2 Affordable housing contains a requirement to provide 40% affordable units on sites for all developments with more than 10 dwellings.